PlatONnetwork/platon.py/docs/node.rst

 Once you have answered :ref:`choosing_node` you have to pick which network to connect to.
-This is easy for some scenarios: if you have ether and you want to spend it, or you want to interact with any production smart contracts, then you connect to the main Ethereum network.
+This is easy for some scenarios: if you have ether and you want to spend it, or you want to interact with any production smart contracts, then you connect to the main Platon network.

 If you want to test these things without using real ether, though, then you need to connect to a test network.
 There are several test networks to